 - 1/2 cup Yams, peeled and sliced into thin rounds

 - 1/2 cup Broccoli

 - Dash of Pepper

-- Toss the cut yams in a ziploc bag with brown sugar and cinnamon mixture to coat well.
+- Toss the peeled and cut yams in a Ziploc bag with brown sugar and cinnamon mixture to coat well.

 - Lay two pieces of foil out across one another like a cross.